 So let’s say you made up your mind and decided to visit Mexico.
 I’m so glad for you!
 But now you may feel a little bit lost and not know what to do.
 Where should you go?
 Should you make an itinerary?
 Should you be concerned about anything in particular?
 Planning a trip to Mexico or any other part of the world should be on your to-do list.
 Planning ahead makes things so much easier in my opinion.
 It should also be an enjoyable part of your experience as a traveler.
-Personally, I get really excited when I start looking for destinations, flights, hotels, etc. I sometimes do get stressed, but it’s part of the process.
-That’s why I include below some recommendations to start planning your trip.
+I get really excited when I start looking for destinations, flights, hotels, etc. I sometimes do get stressed, but it’s part of the process.
+That’s why I include some recommendations to start planning your trip.

 Select a Destination

 One of the first things you should do is picking a destination.
 But how do you choose one?
 Well, there are many factors to consider which will impact your decision:

 - Money.
 This is by far one of the top factors for many people.
 Most of us want to make the most out of our money.
-There are some destinations that are cheaper than others.
+Some destinations are cheaper than others.
 If you’re traveling on a budget, you might prefer Zacatecas over Playa del Carmen just to set an example.

 - Time.
 This is another crucial factor.
 For our American friends, a trip to Mexico is just a few hours long.
 On the other hand, for our friends coming in from Europe or Asia, these trips are quite long.
 They’re looking at practically 2 days total for the round trip.
 Although in general, European travelers have more vacation time than Americans and time, therefore, may not be a problem for them.